 10 golden rules for designing your business cards

-Your business card is the first marketing product a potential partner or customer will see from you.
+Handing off a business card can be the first marketing activity towards a potential partner or customer.
 It’s also one of the best ways to let people know you run your own business.
-Choose your design well and your business card will make you look professional, build trust and set you apart from others in your field.
+Choose your design carefully and your business card will make you look professional, build trust and set your company apart from others in your field.

 If you’re at a conference or business event, handing out your business card can be an ice-breaker and can help make networking a bit easier.